 - Concentration.
 A large share of the traffic can become concentrated in a small number of ports, implying that if a disruption occurs at a hub or a gateway, the impact could be significant.

 - Substitutability.
 If the option of using a specific hub or gateway is temporarily removed, what is the available range of options?
-The less possible a substitution is, the higher is the associated risk.
+The less likely a substitution is, the higher the associated risk.

 - Dependence.
-This represents the share of hinterland or feeder traffic that is associated with a single hub or gateway.
+This represents the share of hinterland or feeder traffic that is associated with a single hub (A) or gateway (B).
 High levels of dependence are associated with vulnerability as they concern significant cargo volumes that are more difficult to substitute.
-This is particularly the case for hinterlands associated with a single port and with few if any options.
+This is particularly the case for hinterlands related to a single port and with few, if any, options.

-Large transshipment hubs and gateways are particularly representative of this vulnerability as the scale and connectivity advantages they are built on can become a vulnerability if they are disrupted in a significant manner.
+Large transshipment hubs (A) and gateways (B) are particularly representative of this vulnerability, as the scale and connectivity advantages they are built on can become a vulnerability if they are disrupted in a significant manner.